Get,

 You can contact your doctor and seek medical help:

-• If you want to reduce belly fat and reduce the chances of health risks
+• If you notice belly fat and want to reduce the chances of health risks

 • If your belly fat is interfering with your daily activities